Jfortin1/ComBatHarmonization/R/README.md

 age <- c(82,70,68,66,80,69,72,76,74,80) # Continuous variable
 disease <- as.factor(c(1,2,1,2,1,2,1,2,1,2)) # Categorical variable
 ```
-we ceate a model matrix for these two biological covariates using the `model.matrix` function:
+we first create a model matrix for these two biological covariates using the `model.matrix` function:
 ```r
 mod <- model.matrix(~age+disease)
 mod